SyncfusionExamples/EJ2-DocumentEditor-Java-WebService/ReadMe.md

 # EJ2\-DocumentEditor\-Java\-WebService

-This repository provides a working example of how to host a Java\-based web service backend for the Syncfusion Document Editor (a.k.a.
+This repository provides a working example of how to host a Java\-based web service backend for the Syncfusion® Document Editor (a.k.a.
 Word Processor) component.

 # How to host the DocumentEditor service.